 Epidemiology covers a wide range of specialties.
 Epidemiologists can specialize in infectious diseases, emergency response, pediatrics, environmental science, chronic illnesses, injuries, occupational health, oral health, and other fields.

-Epidemiologists must possess the following qualities and skills:
+Epidemiologists should possess the following qualities and skills:

 - Detail oriented